dylanwglenn/pubSEM/readme.md

 > pubSEM requires a recent version of Go for compilation.
 Go can be installed here: https://go.dev/doc/install

-To install the package in r, run the following line:
+To install the package in R, run the following line:

 ```r
 remotes::install_github("dylanwglenn/pubSEM")